Zhao Jinyun: Career

 After University in 1990, Zhao was assigned to the Gansu Provincial Land Management Bureau (now Gansu Provincial Land and Resources Department).
 She worked in the department for 21 years, ultimately being appointed director of Land Use Management Office.
 She joined the Jiusan Society in April 1999.

 In October 2011, Zhao was made deputy general manager of Gansu Highway Aviation Tourism Investment Group Co., Ltd., vice chairwoman of Gansu Highway Investment Management Co., Ltd., and chairwoman of Gansu Airport Operation Management Co., Ltd..

 Zhao was supervisory board chairwoman of Gansu Civil Aviation Airport Group Co., Ltd. in September 2015, in addition to serving as a member of the Gansu Provincial Committee of the Jiusan Society.

 Zhao was chosen as general manager of Reader Publishing Group Co., Ltd. in June 2018, concurrently serving as general manager, chief editor and vice chairwoman of Reader Publishing Media Co., Ltd..

 On 12 December 2022, Zhao took office as vice governor of Gansu.

 Downfall

 On 25 October 2024, Zhao was placed under investigation for "serious violations of laws and regulations" by the National Supervisory Commission, the highest anti-corruption agency of China.

 On 23 April 2025, Zhao was dismissed from public office.
 On May 9, she was detained by the Supreme People's Procuratorate.
-On July 30 2025, she was indicted on suspicion of accepting bribes.
+On July 30, 2025, she was indicted on suspicion of accepting bribes.

+On 6 January 2026, Zhao was sentenced to 15 years and fined 3.5 million yuan for bribery and insider trading.